ynylgm/data-science-projects/house-prices/README.md

 ### Data Modeling and Evaluation

 The following five regression algorithms were used for data modeling - Ridge, Lasso, Elastic Net, Random Forest, and Gradient Boosting.
+RMSE and R-squared were used for model evaluation.

 #### Ridge Regression
 **RMSE**: 0.1078374048599644<br>